-Delivery of the common shares is expected to be made on or about September 13, 2016.
-We and the selling securityholders named in this prospectus expect to grant the underwriters an option for a period of 30 days to purchase up to an additional 450,000 common shares and 150,000 common shares, respectively.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions will be \$2,070,000, the total proceeds to us, before expenses, will be \$24,322,500, and the total proceeds to the selling securityholders, before expenses, will be \$8,107,500.
+Delivery of the common shares is expected to be made on or about September , 2016.
+We and the selling securityholders named in this prospectus expect to grant the underwriters an option for a period of 30 days to purchase up to an additional common shares and common shares, respectively.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions will be \$ , the total proceeds to the selling securityholders, before expenses, will be \$ .